iurshina/example_prod_consm_project/README.md

 The project reads .tmx files and puts them into Kafka (into unprocessed_topic), then takes them from Kafka and does some basic cleaning, puts them into Kafka (into filtered_topic).
 Then the cleaned pairs are read from Kafka and saved to the disk locally.

 After that, the check of missalignment can be done.
 It relies on LASER model to do so.
-We have a LASER endpoint running (docker/laser_app), where we send sentence pairs to encode them, after than we perform a check based on cosine similarity.
-If the difference is below a chose threshold, we skip the pair.
+We have a LASER endpoint running (docker/laser_app), where we send sentence pairs to encode them, after that we perform a check based on cosine similarity.
+If the difference is below a chosen threshold, we skip the sentence pair.

-### How to use this code
+### How to run this code
 To start Kafka and LASER server, in the docker directory, run:

 > docker-compose up